Infertility

 Last updated:

 Fertility is a growing concern for people around the world.
-As many as one in eight couples reportedly struggle to conceive, and a full third of Americans have either sought fertility treatment themselves or know someone who has.
+As many as one in six couples reportedly struggle to conceive, and 42% of Americans have either sought fertility treatment themselves or know someone who has.

 But there is some good news to be found, with more folks turning to the medical community for help and the number of babies conceived with fertility treatment on the rise.